 The 64-acre Oregon Zoo is located in Portland, a city and surrounding metropolitan area of more than 1.5 million people.
-Attendance in 2012 was close to 1.6 million.
+Attendance in 2015 was more than 1.5 million.

 Oregon Zoo facts and numbers